mcnairsa/excursion/dev-notes.md

 ### Point Seven - add boilerplate code
 Since we're doing this by the book I'm starting from scratch with boilerplate.
 I'll add in stuff from what I did the first time round though.

+Add command is
+git add <file>
+or git add .
+	will add everything

+Commit command is
+git commit -m "<commit message>"

+Push command is
+git push -u origin main

+Note: This page reverses the norm of black text on a white background.
+Try setting CSS rules color: white and background-color: black before you do anything else.

 202311083400
 ------------